Felerius/cpp-amalgamate/README.md

 header guard or `#pragma once`.
 It does detect `#pragma once` instructions and removes them, as these cause warnings or errors when compiling the combined file with some compilers.

-This simplified behavior also might cause problems if includes are guarded by `#if` statements.
-If the same header is referenced in two separate if statements, it will only be expanded in the former while the latter `#include` will be removed.
+This simplified behavior also might cause problems if `#include` statements themselves are inside `#if` blocks.
+If the same header is referenced inside two separate `#if` blocks, it will only be expanded in the former while the latter `#include` will be removed.

 ## Usage